In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Pat the fish dry with a paper towel; season the sole lightly with salt and pepper, the halibut, snapper, or salmon generously.

-In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
+In another large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.

 For sole: Add the fish and cook until lightly browned on the bottom side, 1 to 2 minutes.
 Turn and cook until the flesh is opaque and flaky, 1 to 2 minutes.